Same-Day Virtual & Telehealth Appointments — North Carolina

 What is the difference between a psychiatrist and a therapist?

-A psychiatrist (or psychiatric nurse practitioner) is a licensed medical provider who can diagnose mental health conditions and prescribe medication.
-A therapist (licensed counselor, psychologist, or social worker) provides talk therapy and coping strategies but cannot prescribe medication.
-Both work with the same conditions — ADHD, anxiety, depression, PTSD — but through different treatment approaches.
+A psychiatrist or nurse practitioner diagnoses mental health conditions and can prescribe medication.
+A therapist provides talk therapy but cannot prescribe.
+Both work with the same conditions — ADHD, anxiety, depression, PTSD — but through different approaches.

 Do I need a psychiatrist or a therapist for anxiety?

 It depends on the severity.
 Mild to moderate anxiety often responds well to therapy alone (particularly CBT).
-Moderate to severe anxiety — especially when it's significantly impairing daily functioning — typically benefits from medication management, often alongside therapy.
+Moderate to severe anxiety typically benefits from medication management, often alongside therapy.
+This is especially true when anxiety is significantly impairing daily functioning.
 A psychiatrist or PMHNP can evaluate your specific situation and recommend the right approach.

 Do I need a psychiatrist or a therapist for depression?

 Mild depression is often treated effectively with therapy.
-Moderate to severe depression — especially when it includes persistent low mood, inability to function, or thoughts of self-harm — typically requires antidepressant medication, which requires a psychiatrist or PMHNP to prescribe.
+Moderate to severe depression typically requires antidepressant medication, which a psychiatrist or PMHNP must prescribe.
+This includes cases with persistent low mood, inability to function, or thoughts of self-harm.
 Many patients benefit most from a combination of medication management and therapy.

 Do I need a psychiatrist or a therapist for ADHD?

-ADHD treatment in adults almost always involves medication (stimulants or non-stimulants), which requires a prescriber — a psychiatrist or PMHNP.
-Behavioral therapy for ADHD can be a useful supplement but is rarely sufficient alone for adults.
-Pinnacle Behavioral Health provides ADHD evaluations and medication management through same-day telepsychiatry in North Carolina.
+ADHD in adults almost always requires medication prescribed by a psychiatrist or PMHNP.
+Stimulants and non-stimulants are the main options.
+Behavioral therapy can supplement but is rarely sufficient alone.
+Pinnacle Behavioral Health provides ADHD evaluations and medication management via same-day telepsychiatry in North Carolina.

 Can a psychiatrist also do therapy?